RelationalAI/RustyObjectStore.jl/README.md

 #### Release Process

-New releases of RustyObjectStore.jl can be made using by incrementing the version number in the Project.toml file following [Semantic Versioning](semver.org), and then commenting on the commit that should be released with `@JuliaRegistrator register` (see [example](https://github.com/RelationalAI/RustyObjectStore.jl/commit/1b1ba5a198e76afe37f75a1d07e701deb818869c#comments)).
+New releases of RustyObjectStore.jl can be made by incrementing the version number in the Project.toml file following [Semantic Versioning](semver.org), and then commenting on the commit that should be released with `@JuliaRegistrator register` (see [example](https://github.com/RelationalAI/RustyObjectStore.jl/commit/1b1ba5a198e76afe37f75a1d07e701deb818869c#comments)).
 The [JuliaRegistrator](https://github.com/JuliaRegistries/Registrator.jl) bot will reply to the comment and automatically open a PR to the [General](https://github.com/JuliaRegistries/General/) package registry, that should then automatically be merged within a few minutes.